n8thangreen/LTBIdiagTST/README.md

 <!-- badges: end -->

-The goal of LTBIdiagTST is to …
+The goal of LTBIdiagTST is to perform a cost-effectiveness analysis for Latent TB testing for a range of tests and combinations.

+The model is formed of a decision tree and Markov model components.
+Probability sensitivity analysis (PSA) is a key part of this analysis.
+The Markov model is implemented using the `heemod` package.

 ## Installation